boxyhq/jackson-examples/apps/auth0-user-store/README.md

 ## Setup

 1. Create [Custom Connection](https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/oauth2) under `Authentication` -> `Social` tab.
 While configuring the connection,

-   - Point the Authorization and Token URL to a hosted endpoint for jackson.
+   - Point the Authorization and Token URL to a hosted endpoint for Jackson.
    - You can set the Client ID to `dummy`, while the Client Secret to the Client Secret verifier.
    - Paste the following for the `Fetch User Profile Script`:

      ```javascript
      function fetchUserProfile(accessToken, context, callback) {
        request.get(